-On December 10, 2019, The Board formally initiated amendments to the Washoe County Code related to STRs.
+December 10, 2019.
+The Board formally initiated amendments to the Washoe County Code related to STRs.

-On November 12, 2019, The Board heard an update on the STR project, including staff's recommendations related to standards and a permitting process.
-Board members provided individual comments regarding the proposals and minutes of the meeting are included with the Planning Commission packet (Attachment E).
+November 12, 2019.
+The Board heard an update on the STR project, including staff's recommendations related to standards and a permitting process.

-On February 26, 2019, The Board determined that by adopting changes to WCC Chapter 25 in 2007 to allow transient lodging and associated room tax, the use is allowed within Washoe County (although not yet defined within Chapter 110).
+February 26, 2019.
+The Board determined that by adopting changes to WCC Chapter 25 in 2007 to allow transient lodging and associated room tax, the use is allowed within Washoe County (although not yet defined within Chapter 110).
 Further, the Board identified it did not want to ban STRs in unincorporated Washoe County.
 In order to resolve potential conflict between the two WCC chapters, the Board directed staff to start the process of establishing regulations for STRs to properly administer their use.

-On July 10, 2007, The Board adopted changes to Washoe County Code Chapter 25 relating to transient lodging.
+July 10, 2007.
+The Board adopted changes to Washoe County Code Chapter 25 relating to transient lodging.